Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Preliminaries

+Hessenberg varieties were introduced by De Mari, Shayman, and Procesi~\cite{DPS} in the study of the geometry of the adjoint representation of $\GL_n(\mathbb{C})$.
+They have since been extensively studied from various perspectives; see \cite{Tymoczko2006,AHMMS,Precup2} for further developments.

 A \emph{Hessenberg function} is a nondecreasing function $h\colon [n] \to [n]$ satisfying $h(i)\geq i$ for each $i\in [n]$.
+We often use the list of values $(h(1), h(2), \dots, h(n))$ of $h$ to represent a Hessenberg function $h\colon [n] \to [n]$.
+Moreover, we can depict a Hessenberg function using a graph.
+For each Hessenberg function $h$, the graph with the vertex set $[n]$ and the edge set $\{\{i,j\} \mid 1\leq i<j\leq h(i) \}$ is called the \emph{incomparability graph} $\mathrm{inc}(h)$ of $h$.\footnote{The incomparability graph will be used later when introducing the associated patterns in Definitions~\ref{def:pattern4} and~\ref{def:pattern5}.} See Figure~\ref{fig:incomparability} for example.

-Let $S$ be a regular semisimple linear operator on $\mathbb C^n$.
+Let $S$ be a regular semisimple linear operator on $\C^n$.
 That is, a Jordan form of $S$ is a diagonal matrix with $n$ distinct eigenvalues.
-A regular semisimple \emph{Hessenberg variety} determined by $h$ and $S$ is defined as
+A regular semisimple \emph{Hessenberg variety} determined by $h$ and $S$ is defined as Then $\Hess(S,h)$ is a smooth projective variety of (complex) dimension $d_h\coloneqq \sum_i (h(i)-i)$, see~\cite[Theorem~6]{DPS}.